Zino-ctrlZ/Housing/README.md

-title: The Apartment Ranker
-author: Zino
+Author: Zino

-# Location ranker app
+# The Aparment Ranker.
 This app makes use of react features such as useReducer, useState, and useEffect to develop a location ranker app.
 This location ranker app makes use of google maps api to display a route from a location to a centralized location.